-Responsible Agency: Historic Lansdowne Theater Corporation/County Public Works Department historic business district and make the arts, especially live music, more accessible to patrons from throughout the Philadelphia region.
+Responsible Agency: Historic Lansdowne Theater Corporation/County Public Works Department reopening of the 1,280-seat theater will catalyze the revitalization of Lansdowne's historic business district and make the arts, especially live music, more accessible to patrons from throughout the Philadelphia region.

-Overview: The Historic Lansdowne Theater Corporation (HLTC), a private non-profit corporation was established to purchase and rehabilitate the vacant Lansdowne Theater as a place of public entertainment.
-The reopening of the 1,280-seat theater will catalyze the revitalization of Lansdowne's
+Overview: The Historic Lansdowne Theater Corporation (HLTC), a private non-profit corporation was established to purchase and rehabilitate the Lansdowne Theater as a place of public entertainment.
+The